icopy-site/awesome/docs/awesome/free-for-dev.md

   * [landen.co](https://www.landen.co) — Generate, edit and publish beautiful websites and landing pages for your startup.
 All without code.
 Free tier allows you to have one website, fully customizable and published on the web.
   * [lensdump.com](https://lensdump.com/) - Free cloud image hosting.
   * [Lorem Picsum](https://picsum.photos/) - A Free tool, easy to use stylish placeholders.
 Just add your desired image size (width & height) after our URL, and you'll get a random image.
+  * [MagicPattern](https://www.magicpattern.design/tools) — A collection of CSS & SVG background generators & tools for gradients, patterns, and blobs.
   * [marvelapp.com](https://marvelapp.com/) — Design, prototyping and collaboration, free plan limited to one user and one project.
   * [Mindmup.com](https://www.mindmup.com/) — Unlimited mind maps for free, and store them in the cloud.
 Your mind maps are available everywhere, instantly, from any device.
   * [Mockplus iDoc](https://www.mockplus.com/idoc) - Mockplus iDoc is a powerful design collaboration & handoff tool.
 Free Plan includes 3 users and 5 projects with all features available.